The Resourceful Mama

 Setting up the corn sensory bin

-To get started I used one our large Clear Box Under Bed Storage Containers and filled it with the corn.
-I did not get a picture of the bag before it disappeared but you can see it here from Orscheln Farm & Home the store where I purchased it.
+To get started, I used a large under the bed storage container and filled it with the corn.
+I did not get a picture of the bag before it disappeared but we purchased it at farm store.
 (Note: This corn is not made for people, so make sure you are supervising little ones.)

 Fall Harvest Corn Sensory Bin